-That said, blow drying your beard is arguably the best way to straighten a curly beard.
-I didn't exactly know how a blow dryer worked at first either, so don't worry if you don't know how it works, I'll cover everything you need to know.
+That said, using a blow dryer on your beard is arguably the best way to straighten a curly beard.
+I didn't exactly know how a blow dryer worked at first either, so don't worry if you don't know how to use ablow dryer, I'll cover everything you need to know.

-Before you start, you'll want to wash your beard and apply your beard oil as I mentioned above.
+Before you start, make sure to wash your beard and apply your beard oil as I mentioned above.
 This will clean and relax the hairs, and the beard oil will provide some moisture to your skin, and coat the beard hairs to help protect from the heat of the blow dryer.

 Grab a bamboo brush or beard comb and first comb up (against the growth of your beard) and out.
 Follow the comb with the blow dryer and work around your entire beard from your neck up to your cheeks.
 This will separate the hairs and "fluff" your beard out a bit.